NotchNook-Mac-Download/.github/profile/README.md

 ## 🎯 What is NotchNook?

-**NotchNook** is a macOS utility that transforms your menu bar experience.
-Designed specifically for newer MacBooks with notches, it lets you:
+NotchNook is a powerful macOS utility that lets you take full control over your MacBook notch area.
+Whether you're looking to hide, style, or enhance the notch space, NotchNook provides elegant overlays and functional tweaks to make the most out of your screen.

+From professional setups to everyday customization, NotchNook integrates smoothly with all recent macOS versions, including Sonoma and Ventura, providing real-time notch management without performance impact.
+Whether you want to display the clock, weather, status widgets, or just black out the notch space — it's all possible with just a few clicks.

+it lets you:

 - Add visual balance to the notch zone
 - Hide or center menu bar items around the notch